brndnmtthws/brndn-io/content/posts/how-i-lost-7m/index.md

 ![Interactive Brokers account balance on June 17, 2022: $264 thousand](2.png)

-The following years brought a perfect storm of continued financial mistakes, failed startups, and personal challenges.
+Over the next few years, I kept making bad financial decisions, the startups kept failing, and my mental health got worse.
 Depression and anxiety became unwelcome companions as I watched my financial security evaporate.
 My focus narrowed to a desperate search for income as I submitted thousands of job applications, enduring hundreds of interviews over a year and a half before